drussellmrichie/thenThanCorrectionProject/README.md

 ### Acknowledgment(s)

 Many thanks to [Brad Ziolko](https://github.com/bradziolko/) for inspiring this project.
-He implemented a then/than correcting Reddit bot in a somewhat different way [(see here for his approach)](https://github.com/bradziolko/ThenThanMistakeNoted).
-Also check out [this reddit thread](https://www.reddit.com/r/cscareerquestions/comments/4o7r89/would_a_reddit_bot_be_an_appropriate_personal/) for some explanation of how his bot works.
+He implemented a then/than correcting Reddit bot in a somewhat different way ([see here for his approach](https://github.com/bradziolko/ThenThanMistakeNoted)).
+Or check out [this reddit thread](https://www.reddit.com/r/cscareerquestions/comments/4o7r89/would_a_reddit_bot_be_an_appropriate_personal/) for some explanation of how his bot works.

 Thanks also to [Karl Debiec](https://github.com/KarlTDebiec) for reviewing the code/repo and suggesting some improvements.